Interested in Pepperdine University? Read this guide to learn everything you need to know about how to get into Pepperdine.

 Below, you'll find everything you need to know about Pepperdine’s application deadlines.

-An early action admission is an excellent option for those that are set on attending Pepperdine and want the best possible chance to receive an acceptance.
+An early action admission is an excellent option for those who are set on attending Pepperdine and want the best possible chance to receive an acceptance.
 By submitting your application early, you'll be one of the first applicants that the admissions committee sees, meaning that you'll have a higher chance of visibility and receiving an acceptance.

 For early action first-year students applying in the fall term, here are some important dates to consider: